frederic-perez/AmE-dictionary/data/dictionary.md

 __maxed__ _v_
 __maxes__ _v_
 __maxim__ :es: máxima
-__mayhem__ _n_ :four: Mayhem is a violent and rowdy disturbance, like what you might experience at an overcrowded rock concert or a day-after-Thanksgiving sale. _Cameron was charged with attempted murder, mayhem assault and battery on a person over 60._
+__mayhem__ _n_ :five: Mayhem is a violent and rowdy disturbance, like what you might experience at an overcrowded rock concert or a day-after-Thanksgiving sale. _Cameron was charged with attempted murder, mayhem assault and battery on a person over 60._
 __mayoketchup__
 __mea culpa__
 __mead__ _n_